Albaryan/cameramouse/README.md

    (lms1 is vectorized | lms2 is for looped)
 ![optimization](https://user-images.githubusercontent.com/104989834/188869146-4a1af636-ff03-4b90-b6f8-348ef5e15ff2.png)

      Instead of pyautogui library, use mouse library for faster proccess.
-(Makes 2-3 fps difference)
+(Makes 2-3 fps differance)